DISIC/referentiel-mobile-tactile/mobile-touch-guidelines-criteria.md

 #### Reference
 - W3C Mobile Web Best Practices 1.0: [5.3.5 Graphics](http://www.w3.org/TR/mobile-bp/#d0e1219).

-</p>The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
-For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it’s a **level AA criterion**.</p>
+The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
+For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it’s a **level AA criterion**.

 ### RecoMT-14.4 Is the content order of the page optimized for viewing on a mobile/touch device screen?